-- Describes how the procedure is implemented across all school buildings in the LEA; - Describes the process to ensure financial resources are available to serve students in all schools; AND - There is evidence of collaboration for funding academic and support services for students experiencing homelessness.
+- Describes how the procedure is implemented across all school buildings in the LEA; - Describes how the homeless liaison is involved in determining the TI-A homeless reservation: - Describes the process to ensure financial resources are available to serve students in all schools; AND - There is evidence of collaboration for funding academic and support services for students experiencing homelessness.

-The LEA meets the criteria in the "Accomplished" category, AND provides evidence that the implementation of their procedures leads to improved academic success for students experiencing homelessness.
+The LEA meets the criteria in the "Accomplished" category, AND provides evidence:

+- that the implementation of their procedures leads to improved academic success for students experiencing homelessness - uses a comprehensive needs assessment to determine the TI-A homeless reservation.